awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_settingup.md

    1. Choose **Next** and then **Next** again to accept the default administration and usage permissions\.

    1. In the **Review and edit key policy** pane add the following statement to the `"Statements":` section\.

+      Replace *Region* with the Region that the KMS key is in\.
+Replace *111122223333* with the AWS account number of the account that owns the bucket\.
+Replace *KMSKeyId* with the key ID of the key that you chose for encryption and replace *SourceDetectorID* with the source account's GuardDuty detector ID for the current Region\.

-When editing the key policy make sure your JSON syntax is valid, each statement must be separated by a comma, for more information on writing policies with JSON see [Overview of JSON policies](IAM/latest/UserGuide/access_policies.html#access_policies-json>)\.
+       This statement allows GuardDuty to use only the key that you changed the policy for\.
+When editing the key policy make sure your JSON syntax is valid, if you add the statement before the final statement you must add a comma after the closing bracket\.

       ```
       {
           "Sid": "AllowGuardDutyKey",
           "Effect": "Allow",
           "Principal": {
               "Service": "guardduty.amazonaws.com"
           },
           "Action": "kms:GenerateDataKey",
-                  "Resource": "*"
+          "Resource": "arn:aws:kms:Region:111122223333:key/KMSKeyId",
+          "Condition": {
+              "StringEquals": {
+                  "aws:SourceAccount": "111122223333",
+                  "aws:SourceArn": "arn:aws:guardduty:Region:111122223333:detector/SourceDetectorID"
+              }
+          }
       }
       ```